ianyepan/top-70-leetcode-questions/README.md

 markdown file explaining my thought process, and an attached **C++ program that is guaranteed to be correct on the LeetCode platform**.

 P.s.
 Safely ignore the "Status" column.
-It's for my personal use.
+It's for my personal use to keep track whether I've already solved the problem on LeetCode or not.

 ### Array